-“Destroying, Remaking, Redefining: Purposeful Fragmentation and Revision of the Santa Casa di Loreto,” Perspective: Détruire, Vol. 2 (Forthcoming Winter 2018).
+“Destroying, Remaking, Redefining: Purposeful Fragmentation and Revision of the Santa Casa di Loreto,” Perspective: Détruire, Vol. 2 (Forthcoming Spring 2019).

 “Mater Ecclesia(e): Papal Symbolism and the Madonna of Loreto,” Sixth Feminist Art History Conference, American University, Washington, D.C.
 (September 28-30, 2018)

-“A Matter of Relief: The Position of the Santa Casa di Loreto,” Maniera and Mannerisms: a Historiographic Paradigm of Cinquecento Art Workshop, Bibliotheca Hertziana Max-Planck-Institut für Kunstgeschichte, Rome, Italy (5-6 June, 2018)
+“A Matter of Relief: The Position of the Santa Casa di Loreto,” Workshop: Maniera and Mannerisms: a Historiographic Paradigm of Cinquecento Art, Bibliotheca Hertziana Max-Planck-Institut für Kunstgeschichte, Rome, Italy (5-6 June, 2018)